12 fantastic ideas for days out with the kids this summer

 Travel back in time with a trip to a castle

 Bring bedtime stories of kings, queens and knights of the realm to life with a visit to one of our isle’s magnificent castles.
 With castles of all shapes and sizes dotted all over the UK, you won’t have to travel far for a fantastic day out.
 Here are just a few of our family-friendly favourites:

-Warwick Castle, Warwickshire: With daily archery and falconry shows, expansive grounds and a brand new Horrible Histories maze, a day out exploring this medieval castle will be fun for the whole family.
+With daily archery and falconry shows, expansive grounds, and a brand new Horrible Histories maze, a day out exploring this medieval castle will be fun for everyone.

 Edinburgh Castle, Edinburgh

-For an activity that will keep the kids entertained for the whole summer, take a trip to your local library and sign up for The Reading Agency’s Summer Reading Challenge.
-Encouraging children aged 4-11 to borrow and read six library books over the course of the summer holidays, this year’s theme is ‘Space Chase’, and is absolutely free to participate in.
+For something that will keep the kids entertained for the whole summer, take a trip to your local library and sign up for The Reading Agency’s Summer Reading Challenge.
+The challenge encourages children aged 4-11 to borrow and read six library books over the course of the summer holidays, and it's free to take part.